reutlazarr/AspProject/wiki/ApplicationRunning.md

 ### BloomFilter With Doker
 For those preferring Docker, you can pull the BloomFilter container from DockerHub.
 Ensure you have Docker installed and use the following command to pull the container.

-In order to build the docker, please run:
+In order to build the docker, please make sure you are in the project directory, and run:
 ```
 docker build -t bloom filter .
 ```